Turkey slams southern EU nations on drilling bid off Cyprus

-ANKARA, Turkey — Turkey has criticized the leaders of southern European Union nations for urging the EU to consider taking action against Turkey over its bid to drill for gas in waters where Cyprus has exclusive economic rights.
+ANKARA, Turkey — Turkey on Saturday criticized southern European Union nations for urging the EU to consider action against Turkey over its bid to drill for gas in waters where Cyprus has exclusive economic rights.

-The Turkish Foreign Ministry said Saturday that a declaration issued by the leaders of France, Italy, Greece, Portugal, Spain and Malta shows the EU cannot be a “neutral and trusted actor” to resolve divided Cyprus.
+The Turkish Foreign Ministry said in a statement that a declaration issued by the leaders of France, Italy, Greece, Portugal, Spain and Malta shows the EU cannot be a “neutral and trusted actor” to resolve the dispute over divided Cyprus.

-It called on EU states to acknowledge Turkish Cypriots’ equal rights over the island’s resources.
-It added that Turkey, which has sent a drill ship to Cyprus’ western coast, was determined to protect those rights.
+The ministry statement called on EU states to acknowledge Turkish Cypriots’ equal rights over the island’s resources.
+It added that Turkey, which has sent a drill ship to Cyprus’ western coast, is determined to protect those rights.

+Cyprus was split in 1974 when Turkey invaded following a coup by supporters of union with Greece.

 Cyprus’ government hasn’t said so publicly but it has issued international arrest warrants against the ship’s crew and foreign company officials assisting in the drilling.